bazelbuild/rules_scala/README.md

     "scala_deps",
 )

-# Defines a default toolchain repo for the configured Scala version that
+# Defines a default toolchain repo for the configured Scala version that loads
-# loads Maven deps like the Scala compiler and standard libs.
-Enable other builtin
+# Maven deps like the Scala compiler and standard libs.
+Enable and configure
-# toolchains by setting their corresponding parameters to `True`.
-See the
+# other builtin toolchains by instantiating their corresponding tag classes.
-# documentation of `_toolchains_attrs` from `scala/extensions/deps.bzl` for all
+# See the documentation in `scala/extensions/deps.bzl` for all builtin
-# builtin toolchain configuration options.
+# toolchain configuration options.
 #
 # On production projects, you may consider defining a custom toolchain to use
 # your project's required dependencies instead.
-In that case, you can omit
+In that case, you can omit using
-# `scala_deps` or explicitly set `scala = False` if you use it to instantiate
+# the module extension and this next line altogether.
+Or, you can still use the
-# other builtin toolchains.
+# module extension to instantiate other optional `rules_scala` toolchains
-scala_deps.toolchains()
+# without it.
+scala_deps.scala()

 # The remaining items are optional, enabling the precompiled protocol compiler
 # toolchain via `--incompatible_enable_proto_toolchain_resolution`.
 See the